yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 date:   2020-09-20 13:44:00 -0700
 categories: networking
 excerpt: |
-    Blah blah blah.
+    Service meshes look great on paper but can be a huge pain to roll out and manage.
+In this post, I want to share some of my war stories and caution against diving into the "service mesh" hype too quickly.
 ---

 I've worked on deploying "service meshes" at multiple companies.
-Although they look great on paper, deploying them is a huge pain, with very high risk of serious outages.
-In this post, I want to share some of my war stories and caution against diving into the "service mesh" hype too quickly.
+Although they look great on paper, deploying them is a huge pain, with a high risk of serious production outages.
+In this post, I want to share some of my war stories and caution against diving into the service mesh hype too quickly.

 ## Aside: What's a service mesh?